Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 • Hearing loss: Sudden decrease or loss of hearing has been reported; hearing changes may be accompanied by tinnitus and dizziness.
 A direct relationship between therapy and hearing loss has not been determined.

-• Hypersensitivity: Hypersensitivity reactions, including anaphylactic reaction and anaphylactic shock, have been reported.
+• Hypersensitivity: Hypersensitivity reactions, including rash, urticaria, anaphylactic reaction, and anaphylactic shock, have been reported.

 • Hypotension: Decreases in blood pressure may occur due to vasodilator effects; use with caution in patients with left ventricular outflow obstruction (aortic stenosis, hypertrophic obstructive cardiomyopathy), those on antihypertensive therapy, with resting hypotension (BP <90/50 mm Hg), fluid depletion, or autonomic dysfunction; may be more sensitive to hypotensive actions.
 Patients should be hemodynamically stable prior to initiating therapy at the lowest possible dose.
 Monitor blood pressure when combining with medications that lower blood pressure.
 Substantial consumption of ethanol may increase the risk of hypotension and orthostasis.
 Lower ethanol consumption has not been associated with significant changes in blood pressure or increase in orthostatic symptoms.
 Have patients avoid or limit ethanol consumption.